open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.AWSLambda/README.md

 `AWSLambdaWrapper.TraceAsync()` methods are used for wrapping synchronous and asynchronous function handlers respectively.
 The `ActivityContext parentContext` parameter is optional and used to pass a custom parent context.
-If the parent is not passed from the customer's code then it's either extracted from the input parameter or uses AWS X-Ray headers if AWS X-Ray context extraction is enabled (see configuration property `DisableAwsXRayContextExtraction`).
+If the parent is not passed explicitly then it's either extracted from the input parameter or uses AWS X-Ray headers if AWS X-Ray context extraction is enabled (see configuration property `DisableAwsXRayContextExtraction`).
 The sequence of the parent extraction: